10 tips for doing business with European buyers of natural cosmetic ingredients

 Cosmetics ingredients are sold in different size units.
 Ingredients can be sold in units of 25 kg up to container loads.
 Generally, the more expensive the ingredient, the smaller the unit size.
 Note that products are sold by weight, not volume, so quote on a per kg or per megatonne basis.
 Discounts are anticipated for larger quantities.
 Work these out accurately based on the higher or lower unit price for handling, transporting and warehousing the goods.

 Apart from some retail prices for individual cosmetics ingredients, there are very few examples of prices for individual cosmetics ingredients published on the internet or in directories.
 If you find pricing information that relates to your price points, this can be a useful reference, but as it is not absolute, you should not rely on it.

-- Make sure you have your prices worked out before going to market.
+- Ensure you have your prices worked out before going to market and issuing a quote.